Throwback to Port-au-Prince, Haiti

 Crossing the Dominical Republic – Haiti border

 Crossing the border from the Dominican Republic to Haiti didn’t take long and I had no issues since Haiti has recognized Kosovo’s Independence.
 The two national football teams even had a friendly match in 2014.
 So, needless to say, all I knew before going to Haiti is that the two countries have established diplomatic relations and that our national teams closed the match with a draw (a win-win situation haha).
 However, the border looked strange to me – a tall wall with a door that looked so tiny.
 To date, it’s the strangest border I’ve crossed through.

-Since I had limited time, it had to be used wisely.
-There was a tour guide at the hotel where I stayed (don’t recommend him though) who took us around the city.
-We visited the Notre Dame ruins and I only took this picture before I was advised to not keep my camera out as there were many homeless people (adults and children) around.
+Since I had limited time, I had to use it wisely.
+There was a tour guide at the hotel where I stayed who took us around the city.
+We visited the Notre Dame ruins and I only took this picture before I was advised to not keep my camera out as there were many homeless people around.
 I, of course, obeyed although I didn’t think the kids who approached would be able to do any harm.